DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-early 2009 after the second visit to the community by the Senate Inquiry into Petrol Sniffing, to provide an alternative source of educational and creative industry activities for young people, especially males aged 14-25 years, who had missed out on primary education because of substance misuse.
+early 2009 after the second visit to the community by the Senate Inquiry into Petrol Sniffing, to provide an alternative source of educational and creative industry activities for young people, especially males aged 14–25 years, who had missed out on primary education because of substance misuse.
 It also has overlaps with creative industry activities at the Warumpi studio, catering particularly to young men’s interests in making and listening to music (see Chapter 8).

-The higher rate of male users we observed in May 2012 was also at odds with results from a survey of the Papunya Computer room that the Central Australian Youth Link Up Service (CAYLUS) conducted in 2010, when usage according to gender was in the order of 44 per cent females and 56 per cent males.[^138] Within the following years, the computer room appears
+The higher rate of male users we observed in May 2012 was also at odds with results from a survey of the PCR that the Central Australian Youth Link Up Service (CAYLUS) conducted in 2010, when usage according to gender was in the order of 44 per cent females and 56 per cent males.[^138] Within the following years, the computer room appears